Qucs/qucs-help/source/SubLib.rst

 ..  |LM358_EN| image::  _static/en/chapter3/lm358.png

+..  |AD822_lib_EN| image::  _static/en/chapter3/ad822_lib.png

 3.2 Component and circuit libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Library components are supported in ``spice4qucs`` subsystem.
 You can use all
 library components.
 Some libraries have embedded original SPICE code of
 components.
-You should prefer to use these librairies to achive the best result
+You should prefer to use these libraries to archive the best result
 with Spice simulation of Qucs schematics.
 The example of library component
 (IRFZ44 MOSFET from *MOSFETS* library) usage is
 ``examples/ngspice/irfz44_switch.sch``